GEOS-ESM/swell/docs/installing_swell_as_a_module.md

 The advantage of using a module approach is that it makes it straightforward to install further versions of swell that you can easily switch between.
-The following demonstrates the process that would be taken to install another version of swell where you can make developments.
+The following demonstrates the process that would be taken to install another version of swell where you can make parallel developments.

 ```
 cd $NOBACKUP/opt/src/swell/